Topics

 I will explain this in greater detail several ways.

-(1) Not gaining weight while doing exercise
+(1) Not gaining weight while exercising regularly

-As Dr. John Briffa, the author of “Escape the Diet Trap,” says in his book, it is better to think that, "originally lean people start running marathons or playing soccer, etc. and eventually become athletes.”[1]
+As Dr. Briffa, the author of “Escape the Diet Trap,” says in his book, it is better to think that, "originally lean people start running marathons or playing soccer, and eventually become athletes[1].”
+It may be a cynical view, but I think it’s probably correct.

-What’s more, they know they never gain weight even though they eat a lot, and most athletes eat three well-balanced meals, plus other nutritional supplements and snacks.
+They know they never gain weight even though they eat a lot, and most athletes eat three well-balanced meals, plus other nutritional supplements and snacks.

 Japanese breakfast